 What is usability testing?

 Usability testing is a method of testing the functionality of a website, app, or other digital product by observing real users as they attempt to complete tasks on it.
 The users are usually observed by researchers working for a business during either an in-person or, more commonly, a remote usability testing session.

 The goal of usability testing is to reveal areas of confusion and uncover pain points in the customer journey to highlight opportunities to improve the overall user experience.
 Usability evaluation seeks to gauge the practical functionality of the product, specifically how efficiently a user completes a pre-defined goal.

 (Note: if all testing activities take place on a website, the terms 'usability testing' and 'website usability testing' can be used interchangeably—which is what we're going to do throughout the rest of this page.)

-Usability testing is done by real-life users, who are likely to reveal issues that people familiar with a website can no longer identify—very often, in-depth knowledge can blind designers, marketers, and product owners to a website's usability issues.
+Usability testing is done by real-life users who are likely to reveal issues that people familiar with a website can no longer identify—very often, in-depth knowledge makes it easy for designers, marketers, and product owners to miss a website's usability issues.